 So when I heard that John Walkin had been named Mayo Person of the Year for 2014, I remembered that first encounter with fondness and his jovial banter and famous knuckle-crunching handshake.

-John Walkin richly deserves the Mayo Person honour for a lifetime of work in developing angling, tourism, and commerce in Ballina and North Mayo.
+John Walkin richly deserves the Mayo Person honour for a lifetime of work in developing angling, tourism, and commerce in Ballina and the wider North Mayo hinterland.

-My only surprise is that it took so long for the Mayo Association in Dublin to honour the man who is synonymous with both deep sea angling, and salmon fishing, and also the promotion of tourism in his beloved, Ballina.
+My only surprise is that it took so long for the Mayo Association in Dublin to honour the man who is synonymous with both deep sea angling, and salmon fishing, and also the promotion of tourism in his beloved hometown of Ballina.